inf112-v19/LwjglApplicationConfiguration/README.md

 - **Singleplayer:** Set up your own game by choosing number of players, pick your own skin, select map and place flags.
 - **Multiplayer:** Start a multiplayer game (lan) where you can either host or join someone elses session.

+### Multiplayer
+- Click multiplayer
+- Enter name when prompted
+- Choose to either join or host a game
+- If you click HOST, you will enter a lobby screen where you can see connected players and your own IP(Make sure you have a valid IP, see "known bugs" under)
+- Click start game when you see all players are connected
+- If you click JOIN, enter the IP given on the host screen
+- The screen will change and display "Waiting for players", when you are connected to server

 ### How to test
 We have junit tests that make sure code is not broken when implementing new features.
 The menus screen also has some options for testing:
 - Pressing 'T' or clicking the gui test button will take you to the GUI test screen.